rgrrrrrba/rgrrrrrba.github.io/_posts/post/2014-04-06-the-greatest-string-formatwith-implementation-in-the-world.md

 category: post
 ---

 This is in fact the Greatest `string.FormatWith()` Extension Method Implementation In The World.
 I have taken it with me for a few projects now.
-I found it in Perth, probably thanks to my brother-in-code [Rob Moore](http://robdmoore.id.au/), and I brought it back along the breadth of our mighty continent.
+I found it in Perth, ~~probably thanks to my brother-in-code [Rob Moore](http://robdmoore.id.au/)~~ **correction** turns out credit is due to [Matt Kocoj](http://hammerproject.com/), and I brought it back along the breadth of our mighty continent.
 A 'Journey to the West', if you will.
 Less awesome implementations of `FormatWith()` are just simple inversions of `string.Format()`:

 	public static string FormatWith(string s, params object[] args) {